Ilinca Iuraşcu

 About

-linca Iurascu’s research focuses on modern German literary, cultural and media studies, with particular focus on histories of materiality and intersections between aesthetics and technology.
-She has written, translated and edited works on realism and epistolary fiction, paper history, Weimar cinema and New German media theory.
-At UBC, she regularly teaches courses on 19th– and 20th-century literature, cinema, and critical theory.
+Ilinca Iurascu works on modern German and European literary cultures and media studies, with particular focus on histories of materiality and intersections between aesthetics and technology.
+She has written on realist and epistolary fiction, paper history, Weimar cinema and New German media theory.
+At UBC, she regularly teaches courses on nineteenth- and twentieth-century literature, cinema, and critical theory.

 Teaching